grafana/agent/docs/sources/flow/reference/config-blocks/declare.md

 # declare block

 `declare` is an optional configuration block used to define a new [custom component][].
-`declare` blocks must be given a label which determines the name of the custom component.
+`declare` blocks must be given a label that determines the name of the custom component.

 [custom component]: {{< relref "../../concepts/custom_components.md" >}}